 Planning is the process of creating long-term visions for places and communities as small as an intersection and as large as a region.
-Planning takes advantage of, and seeks to influence, the social, economic, physical, and natural factors affecting a community.
-In Boston, a city that contains a rich mix of distinctive neighborhoods, historic districts, universities, hospitals, and natural landforms, planning occurs at the streetscape, neighborhood, institutional, and waterfront scales.
-The Boston Planning & Development Agency Planning Division works closely with community members and other local stakeholders to create plans that create appropriate context for new development while respecting the City of Boston's historic character and its future aspirations.
-The Division aim to create places that are livable, ecologically sensitive, and economically thriving.,
+Planning takes advantage of, and seeks to influence the social, economic, physical, and natural factors affecting a community.
+In Boston, a city that contains a rich mix of distinctive neighborhoods, historic districts, universities, hospitals, and natural landforms, planning occurs at the streetscape, neighborhood, and institutional scales.
+The Boston Planning & Development Agency Planning Department works closely with community members, other local stakeholders, and other agencies to create plans that create an appropriate context for new development while respecting the City of Boston's historic character and its future aspirations.
+The Department aims to create places that are livable, ecologically sensitive, and economically thriving.

 Role at the Agency

-The Planning Division’s work influences many other departments across the BPDA, including Development Review.
-New planning initiatives may result in zoning changes and the BPDA Zoning department facilitates the codification of these changes into the zoning code.
-The staff of the Development Review department works with developers to ensure that project proposals fit within these planning frameworks for neighborhood, institutional, or waterfront plans.
-Business Development then supports the creation of vibrant business districts, which are instrumental to many of these neighborhood plans.
+The Planning Department work influences many other departments across the BPDA, including Development Review and Urban Design.
+New planning initiatives may result in zoning changes, and the BPDA Zoning Reform Team facilitates the codification of these changes into the zoning code.
+The staff of the Development Review Department works with developers to ensure that project proposals fit within these planning frameworks for neighborhood and institutional plans.

-Outside the BPDA, Planning works closely with many other departments, including the Neighborhood Development and Transportation Departments.
-The Transportation department, along with the MBTA, may initiate projects which inspire a plan or help to execute transportation improvements which support a neighborhood plan.
+Outside the BPDA, Planning works closely with many other departments, including the Mayor's Office of Housing, Transportation, and Environment departments.
+The Transportation Department, along with the MBTA, may initiate projects that inspire a plan or help to execute transportation improvements that support a neighborhood plan.